 - Check the engine oil level.
 Do not operate when oil is below the low mark on the dipstick.

 - Check the coolant level in the radiator

-and the coolant overflow reservoir.
+and the surge tank.

 - 3. Check the hydraulic oil reservoir level.
 85

 - 4. Check the cooling air intake screen 89

 - 5. Check the Filter Minder®.
 89

 - 6. Drain fuel/water separator.
 91

 - 7. Check engine drive belt.
 96

 - 8. Drain any water out of the air tank daily.9.
 Check for any oil or fuel leaks and correct them if needed.

-BATTERY DISCONNECT- The STS 14 is set up with a battery disconnect safety device (fig. 33-1).
-This device is located on the left side of the rear frame cross tube.
-When the key is turned to the OFF position the electrical circuit is broken therefore position the electrical circuit is broken therefore rendering the machine unable to start.
-Do not use this device as a safety when working on the electrical system- disconnect the negative battery cable before servicing.
+BATTERY DISCONNECT- The STS 16 is set up with a battery disconnect safety device (fig. 33-1).
+This device is located on the underside of the machine.
+When the key is turned to the OFF position the electrical circuit is broken therefore rendering the machine unable to start.
+Do not use this device as a safety when working on the electrical system- disconnect the negative battery cable before servicing the machine.